bioinformaticsguy/bioinformaticsguy/README.md

 - 🌱 I’m currently learning **Docker, Nextflow.**

-- 👯 I’m looking to collaborate on **finding varients responsible for rare diseases.**
+- 👯 I’m looking to collaborate on **finding variants responsible for rare diseases.**

 - 🤝 I’m looking for help with **python.**